rifatz-the-analyst/Retail-Sales-Inventory-Optimization-Analysis/README.md

 - Inventory analysis also reveals mismatches between stock allocation and demand patterns.
 Several top-selling products have less than seven days of inventory coverage, while slower-moving products remain overstocked in certain stores.
 These issues become particularly important as the business approaches the Q4 holiday season.

 ## Deep Analysis

+### Investigation Flow

+The analysis followed an iterative, top-down investigative process rather than a fixed checklist:

+1. **Started with revenue trend analysis** at the monthly level to understand overall growth patterns and identify potential seasonality.
+2. **Broke down revenue by product category** to identify which categories drive overall performance — Toys emerged as the largest revenue contributor.
+3. **Drilled into Toys at the product level**, which revealed Lego Bricks as the largest revenue contributor within the category.
+4. **Cross-checked revenue against profit** at the product level within Toys — despite Lego Bricks leading in revenue, Action Figures contributed more to category profit, indicating a revenue-profit misalignment worth investigating further.
+5. **Repeated the revenue-vs-profit check at the category level**, which revealed that while Toys leads in revenue, Electronics actually generates more profit relative to its size.
+6. **Drilled into Electronics**, finding that Colorbuds dominates both revenue and profit within the category — and is in fact the single largest profit contributor across the entire business.
+7. **Investigated the declining trend visible in the Electronics category chart**, tracing it back specifically to Colorbuds' declining performance.
+8. **Reviewed other categories for emerging patterns**, identifying a sharp upward trend in Magic Sand (Arts & Crafts).
+This was confirmed quantitatively by calculating its Compound Monthly Growth Rate (CMGR).
+9. **For inventory analysis**, a 3-month baseline (Jul–Sep 2023) was deliberately chosen to calculate average daily sales and coverage days per store — using the most recent quarter ensures the analysis reflects current demand patterns rather than being diluted by demand from earlier in the ~21-month dataset.

+Each subsequent section in this Deep Analysis reflects a stage in this investigation.

 ### 4.1 Seasonal Sales Performance